Stuart-Mouse/jr-mapper/notes.md

 Currently, only the basic numeric types and String are supported, but eventually objects and arrays will be supported as well.

+### Declarations

+Three types:
+- Var
+- Input
+- Output

+Var declares a new variable and assigns a value in the same statement.
+Variables can only be assigned once and are then immutable.
+The types of variables are currently inferred from the initialization expression.

+Input declares a variable whose value will be provided externally to the mapper.
+The type need not be provided explicitly in the mapper file, but it must be known at compile time.

+Output declares an output object which can be assigned to in the main body of the mapper file.
+`ouput OutputObject,`

 ## Random Questions